RodoAgusSM/Web_Weather_4_U/README.md

 4. Enjoy watching the weather of Uruguay and some cities of the world :)

 #### Characteristics
-The application updates itself every 2 minutes.<br>
+The application updates itself every 15 minutes.<br>
-To update before 2 minutes, update the web browser.<br>
+To update before 15 minutes, refresh the web browser.<br>
 For the loading times, a spinner is shown indicating the user that the application is loading.